HugCls/GHRM/README.md

 # GHRM

-2024-08-02: "Generosity is giving more than you can, and pride is taking less than you need." - Kahlil Gibran
+2024-08-03: "To belittle, you have to be little." - Kahlil Gibran